SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

 ## Exercise 3.13 Data Viewers

-1. The SQL Console has built in viewers for data of different formats such as HTML, XML, JSON and spatial.
+1. The SQL console has built in viewers for data of different formats such as HTML, XML, JSON and spatial.
 Execute the below SQL, select a value from the results tab and choose **View data**.

     ```SQL
-    SELECT'{ "name":"John", "age":30, "cars": { "car1":"Ford", car2":"BMW", car3":"Fiat" }}'
+    SELECT'{ "name":"John", "age":30, "cars": { "car1":"Ford", "car2":"BMW", "car3":"Fiat" }}'
         AS JSON_EXAMPLE FROM DUMMY;

     SELECT '<?xml version="1.0" encoding="UTF-8"?>